Loading…

 How bootstrapped Australian companies can use AI to compete with funded competitors — without burning capital or hiring ahead of revenue.

-Bootstrapping in 2026 is a fundamentally different game from bootstrapping in 2020.
-AI has compressed the cost of doing nearly every business function — content, customer service, basic software, sales operations, internal admin.
+The reason is AI.
+It has compressed the cost of nearly every business function — content, customer service, basic software, sales operations, internal admin.
 For founders who don't have VC funding (or don't want it), this is the most significant operating advantage to come along in a decade.
 The question is how to use it deliberately, without becoming a tool-chasing dilettante.

 The historical argument against bootstrapping was usually about velocity: a funded competitor with twice your headcount could outship and outmarket you for long enough to win the category.
 That argument is weaker now, for two reasons.